Smoothieware/Smoothie2-old/README.md

 * Queue refactor ( see wiki )
 * Adding MTP and removing MSD for USB
 * Full rewrite based on a RTOS

+Minor things to do :

+* Change the function names in StepTicker.cpp, I kept all the old IRQ function names ( dirty )